ForgeRock/openid-client-helper/docs/README.md

 <a name="module_openid-client-helper--module.exports..authorizationKey"></a>

 #### module.exports~authorizationKey
-Unique identifier for this authorization in session.
+Identifier for this authorization in session.
+Base on custom data or generate randomly.

 **Kind**: inner constant of [<code>module.exports</code>](#exp_module_openid-client-helper--module.exports)
 <a name="module_openid-client-helper--module.exports..authorization"></a>